rahatmoktadir03/brain-boost-flashcards/README.md

-# Web Development Project 2 - FlashCards!
+# Web Development Project 3 - FlashCards!

 Submitted by: Rahat Moktadir

-This web app: This web app is a **Flashcards Quiz** that helps users study and test their knowledge across multiple subjects, including **Computer Science, Environmental Science, Math, and History**.
-It displays flashcards with questions, answers, and images, allowing users to flip cards, navigate through them, and study in a randomized order.
-The app also features category-based colors, hover effects, and a stylish UI for an engaging learning experience.
+This web app:
+**Brain Boost** is an interactive study tool designed to help users expand their knowledge across various subjects, including Computer Science, Environmental Science, Math, and History.
+Featuring a sleek and user-friendly interface, the app allows users to test their memory with visually engaging flashcards that include images, category-based colors, and a dynamic question-and-answer format.

+Users can enter their guesses, receive instant feedback, and navigate through cards using next and previous buttons.
+Additional features include shuffle mode for randomized learning, streak tracking for progress monitoring, and the ability to mark mastered cards.
+With smooth animations and an intuitive design, **Brain Boost** makes studying fun and effective!

 Time spent: 3 hours spent in total